Dr. William Ting, Board-Certified Dermatologist

 Advanced Care with a Personal Touch

 Dr. William Ting is a recognized local thought leader in skin allergy patch testing.
+He is a member of the American Contact Dermatitis Society.
 He utilizes North American Contact Dermatitis Group (NACDG) Standard 70 allergens.
 Additional allergens (such as suspected skin care products) may be tested upon request.

 Patch testing is a simple procedure to help diagnose allergic contact dermatitis and identify the causative agent(s).
 The ultimate goal is to assist patients suffering from dermatitis to become better informed consumers and be cognizant of potential allergic contact triggers of the rash.